How to Reset Windows 10 and Keep All Your Files and Windows Apps

 2. Reset Windows 10 and remove everything

-Options #1 and #3 are the best options since they reinstall Windows but keep your personal files and folders.
+Option #1 is the best option since it reinstalls Windows but keeps your personal files and folders.
 BUT… you’ll still need to reinstall all your programs, regardless of which option you choose.

 However, there is another option that Windows 10 users have – and that’s doing a repair installation.
 While it’s not exactly a reset, the results are similar.
 Doing a repair installation of Windows 10 allows you to reinstall Windows 10 and keep everything, including all your apps, programs, settings, and all your personal files.
 However, to do a repair installation of Windows 10, you must be able to boot your computer.
 The Windows 10 DVD and USB installation drive are bootable, but if you’re planning to do a repair installation, you cannot use them to boot into Windows.